Needy Streamer Overload

-Needy Streamer Overload is a 2022 denpa-inspired visual novel video game created by Japanese developer Xemono and published by WSS Playground for macOS, Microsoft Windows, and Nintendo Switch, and by Alliance Arts Inc. for PS4 and PS5.
+Needy Streamer Overload is a 2022 denpa-inspired visual novel created by Japanese developer Xemono and published by WSS Playground for macOS, Microsoft Windows, and Nintendo Switch, and by Alliance Arts Inc. for PS4 and PS5.
 The player takes on the role of a manager for a female livestreamer, making decisions for her so that she can achieve her goal of reaching one million followers within a month.
-The game was initially titled Needy Girl Overdose, but this was changed for the western release, while the game kept its original title in Japan.
+The game was initially titled Needy Girl Overdose, but this was changed for the English release, while the game kept its original title in Japan.

-An anime television series adaptation produced by Yostar Pictures is set to premiere in April 2026.
+An anime television series adaptation produced by Yostar Pictures aired from April to June 2026.

 Gameplay

 In-game screenshot, demonstrating the game interface.
 A live feed of Ame can be seen in the top-left, while her stats can be monitored in the Task Manager to the top-right, and the player converses with her using the JINE messenger on the bottom-right.
 Daily activities are selected via the desktop icons.

-The player interacts with the protagonist Ame exclusively through a pastel-themed Windows 95–esque user interface, selecting her daily tasks via desktop icons, monitoring her stats via the Task Manager, and conversing with her through an instant messenger service called JINE.
+The player interacts with the protagonist Ame exclusively through a pastel-themed Windows 95–esque user interface, selecting her daily tasks via desktop icons, monitoring her stats via the Task Manager, and conversing with her through an instant messenger service called JINE (a parody of LINE).
 Each day is divided into noon, dusk, and evening timeslots, and various actions can take up one or multiple of these timeslots.
-Ame can only livestream during the evening, as that is the time of day where stream viewers are most active.
-During Ame's livestreams, the player takes on the role of a content moderator responsible for deleting or promoting viewer comments within the stream's livechat.
-After streaming or concluding various activities, the player is able to obtain a glimpse of Ame's thoughts and mood via her posts on Tweeter.
+Ame can only livestream during the evening, as that is the time of day when stream viewers are most active.
+During Ame's livestreams, the player takes on the role of a content moderator responsible for deleting or promoting viewer comments within the stream's live chat.
+After streaming or concluding various activities, the player is able to obtain a glimpse of Ame's thoughts and mood via her posts on Tweeter (a parody of Twitter).
 (Note: Localised as "Tweeter" in the English release, and "Poketter" in the Japanese and Chinese releases.)

 Alongside follower count, Ame has three stats which the player will need to monitor, namely stress, affection (towards the player), and mental darkness.
 Should certain attributes become too high or low, Ame will begin to display adverse effects.
 Activities that the player can choose for Ame may involve searching for new stream ideas, spending time together, sleeping, or abusing prescription and illicit drugs.
 Each of these activities affects Ame's stats in differing ways.

 At release, there were originally 22 different endings to the game, which are encountered based on the player's choices.
 Additional endings were added in an October 28, 2022 update coinciding with the game's Nintendo Switch release.